 Franck Binisti: We will probably have two European Championships again this year.
 What do you think about this situation?
 Which European Championship will Sweden go to?

 Jonas Björkman : “I think it's not good for our sport.
 If sport is to grow internationally, more partnerships between federations are needed.
 It is the same situation betweenAPT and the WPT.
 You cannot have organizations that fight.
-We must find a way to work together to make the padel.
+We need to find a way to work together to make padel grow.
 You have to think about the long term and not the short term.
 I think we need more partners, and fewer enemies. ”

 “As a tennis player, I am shocked by this situation.
 Sweden will not go for two Euros.
 I do not know yet which one we will go to, but the federation does know and will communicate it to me.
 I will probably find out next week. ”